Skip to content

 You’ll need visuals for your header, your pages, and each of your blog posts.

-You’ll also need headers / banners for your social media networks, like Facebook, Linkedin, and Twitter.
+You’ll also need headers and banners for your social media networks, like Facebook, LinkedIn, TikTok, and Twitter.

 So, why are visuals so important to your author platform?